nickrtorres/nickrtorres.github.io/_posts/2020-04-05-Redefining-Option.md

 }
 ```

-This works ok, but it forces us to explicitly use case analysis on our `FileType` enum.
+This works ok, but it forces us to use exhaustive case analysis on our `FileType` enum.
-Let's try to rescope this problem with `Option<&'a str>`
+Let's try to rescope this problem with `Option<str>`
 ```rust
 fn print(file: Option<&str>) -> io::Result<()> {
     let stdin = stdin();